Active case

 Our Ozempic attorneys have represented thousands of patients seriously hurt by dangerous prescription and over-the-counter drugs.

-We understand that as a patient or family member, your knowledge of your or a loved one’s medications may be limited.
+We understand that as a patient or family member, your knowledge of your medications or a loved one’s medications may be limited.
 If you believe Ozempic made you sick or hurt you, our attorneys have the resources needed to thoroughly investigate and:

-• Investigate if Ozempic hurt you
+• Investigate whether Ozempic hurt you

 • Review the medicine manufacturer’s compliance with FDA regulations